• December 12, 2019

 Photo Credit

-Initially, it is important that the selected staff undergo a training session with a qualified trainer who will cover; chair familiarisation, manual handling, chair use, transferring an evacuee from a wheelchair to an evacuation chair and then a practical assessment to test their knowledge.
+Initially, it is important that the selected staff undergo a training session with a qualified trainer.
+They will cover; chair familiarisation, manual handling, chair use, transferring an evacuee from a wheelchair to an evacuation chair and then a practical assessment to test their knowledge.
+BusinessWatch offers comprehensive fire safety training packages to ensure your team is proficient.

 Once fully trained, refresher sessions should be baked into your regular fire drill, taking place for roughly an hour every 12 weeks.
 This will ensure they are fully prepared should an emergency arise.

-How often should an Stairway Evacuation Chair be serviced?
+How often should a Stairway Evacuation Chair be serviced?

 Don’t Take the Risk

-Regardless of whether or not evacuation chairs are a legal requirement, it is extremely important to ensure the safety or employees, customers and visitors in the event of an emergency.
+Regardless of whether or not evacuation chairs are a direct legal requirement, the legal duty to provide a safe means of escape is clear and absolute.
+It is extremely important to ensure the safety of employees, customers and visitors in the event of an emergency.
 Fire evacuation chairs can save lives and you as a business owner have a responsibility to ensure that you are prepared to do so.
+This proactive approach to safety is fundamental to your role as a ‘responsible person’ and your business continuity plan.

 If you are unsure about whether or not an evacuation chair is necessary on your premises and would like expert help or aid during your fire risk assessment, please contact us or apply for a free quote.
 Alternatively, visit our Fire Risk Assessments page to find out more about our services.